 Steel when compared with concrete has great tensile strength.
 The solution is to embed the steel into the concrete.
 This is usually achieved with the use of steel mesh reinforcement.
 The reinforcing steel, normally takes the form of rods, bars, or mesh.
 The reinforcement bars are often coined along the surface to give them a good connection to the concrete.
 The addition of tightly bound reinforcement bars makes the concrete section into a true composite beam.
 For this reason, the reinforcements must have good overlap.

-Retaining wall footings with steel reinforcement.
+Commercial Concreting Melbourne.
+Concrete retaining wall footings with steel reinforcement.

 Reinforced concrete is usually attributed to Joseph Monier, a Parisian gardener who made garden pots and tubs of concrete reinforced with iron mesh.This was patented in 1867.
 In reinforced concrete, the tensile strength of steel and the compressional strength of concrete render a member capable of sustaining heavy stresses of all kinds over considerable spans.
 Despite the strength of reinforced concrete, efforts should be make to minimise the loads on garden retains walls.
 This can be achieved by adequate agricultural drainage near the wall.
 It is important to remember that a cubic metre of water weighs a tonne.
 Plant selection near the retaining wall is also important plants should be chosen that do not have an invasive root system.
 For your existing trees, consider the use of a tree root barrier.

 Related Landscaping information from Red’s Landscaping and Civil